philip-gai/announcement-drafter/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: '[Feature Request] '
-labels: product enhancement
+labels: feature request
-assignees: ''
+assignees: '@philip-gai'

 ---